semperfitodd/2024_fitness_goals/README.md

 ## Overview

-The 2024 Fitness Goals Tracker is a personal project to track my fitness goals for the year 2024, which include completing 25,000 pullups, 50,000 pushups, 40,000 squats, and 1,200 HSPU without missing a day.
+The 2024 Fitness Goals Tracker is a personal project designed to track fitness activities throughout the year.
+It now includes Firebase authentication to secure the insert feature, ensuring that data entry is restricted to authorized users only.
+The goals include completing 25,000 pullups, 50,000 pushups, 40,000 squats, and 1,200 HSPU without missing a day.
 This repository contains all the necessary code and infrastructure setup for tracking these fitness activities.